hptsilva/AuthToken/README.md

 - **Token Renewal**: Updating expired tokens to extend their validity.
 - **Token Deletion**: Removal of tokens from the registry.
 - **Blacklist Management**: Control of invalid tokens to prevent malicious reuse.
-- **Database Integration**: Storage and querying of tokens in a MariaDB/MySQL database.
+- **Database Integration**: Storage and querying of tokens in a MariaDB/MySQL or SQLite database.

 ## Requirements

 - PHP 8.0 or higher
 - Composer for dependency management
-- MariaDB/MySQL database
+- MariaDB/MySQL or SQLite database

 ## Installation